Canton, Ohio: History

-Canton was founded in 1805.
-Its plat was recorded at New Lisbon, Ohio, on November 15, 1805, by surveyor Bezaleel Wells, who later served in the Ohio Senate.
+Canton was founded in 1805 when its plat was recorded at New Lisbon, Ohio, on November 15, 1805, by surveyor Bezaleel Wells, who later served in the Ohio Senate.

 Canton was likely named as a memorial to Captain John O'Donnell, an Irish merchant marine with the British East India Company whom Wells admired.
 O'Donnell named his estate in Maryland after the Chinese port city of Guangzhou, formerly romanized as Canton.
 O'Donnell was the first person to transport goods from Guangzhou to Baltimore.
 The name selected by Wells may also have been influenced by the Huguenot use of the word "canton", which meant a division of a district containing several communes.

-Through Wells' efforts and promotion, Canton was designated the county seat of Stark County upon its division from Columbiana County on January 1, 1809.
+Through Wells' efforts and promotion, Canton was designated the county seat of Stark County upon its division from Columbiana County in 1809 on January 1.
 Canton was incorporated as a village in 1822 and reincorporated as a city in 1838.
 Wells donated his personal holdings in the city to Canton; these holdings would become the Christ United Presbyterian Church, Timken Vocational High School and McKinley Park (originally a cemetery).